garo/node-mongodb-wire-analyzer/README.md

 This program used libpcap to intercept all mongodb commands, parses the mongodb binary wire protocol and outputs the queries to stdout and/or sends statistic counters to statsd/graphite.

+Remember to install required npm packages by commanding "npm install" before running the analyzer.

 Usage: node ./analyze.js --interface <interface name from ifconfig>
 Optional arguments: